ELECTRONIC TURBO ACTUATOR UPGRADE ('07.5-'12, 2500/3500/4500/5500) ***PLEASE READ THE DESCRIPTION***

 IMPORTANT NOTE!

 This part is non-returnable once product box seal is broken.
 It is your responsibility to properly diagnose a turbo problem before ordering.
 Improper installation can and will damage the turbocharger.
+Also, if your truck has around 200,000 miles or more, then the odds are high that you need to replace the turbo as well.
+It's not worth ruining a good actuator with a well used turbo that has 200,000 miles of soot build up.

 Before you buy, check to make sure the gear that the actuator moves on the turbo is free.
 If this gear cannot be easily moved by one finger, you will need to replace the turbo.
 If you feel any resistance do not order this part.
 If you do feel resistance it will cause this actuator and any other actuator to fail.